TangibleDream/guitarScroller/README.md

 My last guitar push was multi-faceted, with classes at my park district (cancelled due to covid), a powerful app with a few drawbacks, and a popular online guitar-tab auto scroller.

-This time, I'm going to drive the training process, and want so extra things.
+This time, I'm going to drive the training process with js, and want some extra things.

 Starting with guitarScroller.
 I'd like to couple a scroller with a dial to increase/decrease speed.
 And an editor, to write pieces I won't find in the poular library sites.
 This will also help if I want to transpose.